Joint-Jam/joint-jam.github.io/README.md

 ## Development notes

+Miscellaneous notes on less obvious things about the repo.

+- Absolute imports are used.
+These are imports prefixed by `@website/`.
 - ESLint is automatically ran on save for VS Code.
 Other IDEs may have similar features.
-- React Router v6 is used.
+- React Router v6 is installed.
 - Tailwind CSS is installed.
 - Typings are automatically generated for .css files.